 What are the benefits of a Classroom Observation?

-- Offers an opportunity to examine your teaching from a new perspective
+- Offers an opportunity to examine and reflect on your teaching practice

 - Provides a safe environment to discuss your teaching practice in objective and concrete ways